SCI Germany Online Project: “Let’s make sound in the silence” – Ravensbrück goes Digital

 - You'll need a laptop (smartphones or tablets won't work) and a good internet connection that works with video calls for the project.

-- You'll need to send a motivation letter (just a short paragraph) to email@example.com stating why you are interested in Wikipedia and in working on Wikipedia articles about peace, as well as confirming your availability to particpate throughout the whole project.
+- You'll need to send a motivation letter (just a short paragraph) to firstname.lastname@example.org stating why you are interested in joining the project as well as confirming your availability to particpate throughout the whole project.

 - Finally, you'll need to fill out the application form below: